 The security of your files in OneDrive

 There are several ways we try to help keep your files safe in OneDrive.
 Your files aren’t shared with other people unless you save them in the Public folder or choose to share them.
 To help protect your OneDrive files from hardware failure, we save multiple copies of each file on different drives and servers.
-For more info about the security framework we use to help protect your files, see Microsoft data center security and compliance.

 Here are some other things you can do to help protect your files in OneDrive: